Initial Steps with Wwise for CRYENGINE

 Creating an Event in Wwise

-In order to make your imported sound visible to the CRYENGINE ATL system, an event needs to be created for it within Wwise.
+In order to make your imported sound visible to CRYENGINE's audio system, an event needs to be created for it within Wwise.
 These events can perform multiple actions; the most basic and often used is the Play-Action which plays back an object from the Actor-Mixer Hierarchy.

 To create an event for your sound object, right-click on the sound object in the Actor-Mixer-Hierarchy, and then select New Event -> Play.